-The group consists of four islands: Tahiti, Moorea, Mehetia, Maiao, and the atoll Tetiaroa with a combined population of 207,330 people (mostly on Tahiti and Moorea) accounts for 34% of French Polynesia’s total population.
+The group consists of four islands: Tahiti, Moorea, Mehetia, Maiao, and the atoll Tetiaroa with a combined population of 207,330 people (mostly on Tahiti and Moorea) accounting for 34% of French Polynesia’s total population.

-The capital, Papeete, as well as Faa’a International Airport, the main port, and numerous administrative facilities, the university, hospital, museums, industrial areas, and most businesses, are all located on the island of Tahiti (which makes up a quarter of French Polynesia’s land area).
+The capital, Papeete, as well as Faa’a International Airport, the main port, numerous administrative facilities, the university, hospital, museums, industrial areas, and most businesses, are all located on the island of Tahiti (which makes up a quarter of French Polynesia’s land area).
 International tourists visiting Tahiti and her islands arrive in Papeete as well.

 Tahiti is the proud queen above the sea, with a mountainous interior, picturesque gorges, crystal clear rivers, high waterfalls, and Papeete as its bustling capital.

 Tahiti is home to friendly people who proudly display their culture through dances and music.
 There are also black sand beaches, world-famous surf spots, lush green mountain scenery, and historic sights and markets.

 Moorea is known as “nature’s playground” because the island rises majestically from the sea, with steep peaks, picturesque waterfalls, and hibiscus gardens.
 Canoeing, standup paddling, kiteboarding, water skiing, and surfing are just a few of the fun activities available on the island.
 Moorea is also a diver’s dream come true.

 Humpback whales, Stingrays, sharks, sea turtles, and the Moorea Dolphin Center will awe you as you learn about the diverse ecosystem of the underwater world.